mcand/jsonfy/README.md

 ## Instalation
 Download the plugin and double click to install it.

+## Configuration
+To start generating HTML file, you need to configure _ness Listener.
+See instructions on how to do that [here](https://github.com/nagueva/htmlfy))

 ## HTML Generation
 On the tab plugins, go to _ness and click Generate HTML.
 An HTML page should go to your Desktop with the named export.html